 Cell phones may not be used in the classroom, hallway, cafeteria, bathrooms, stairway, gym, and locker rooms.
+Cell phones are not permitted in school.
+Students are required to place cell phones in their lockers upon arrival to school.

-Use of cell phones and other electronic devices for non-educational purposes could result in disciplinary action.
+Use of cell phones and other electronic devices will result in disciplinary action.
 Photography and videography of any kind is not permitted on school grounds including the bus and bus stop.
 The use of video calls and/or AirDrop is not permitted.
 Students who need to contact a parent or guardian while in the school building should report to the main office.